 Cameracraft is our new quarterly magazine for all enthusiasts, keeping a special connection with the Minolta/Sony Alpha systems.
-We are about to publish Issue 6, First Quarter 2014.
-An optional Cordex bookshelf binder is available.
+We have just printed issue 8, Third Quarter 2014 with a detailed practical article on using shift, tilt and stitching adaptors on the NEX and A7 bodies.
 Visit our web pages to learn more, or subscribe below..

 Subscribe to Cameracraft